womeier/certicoqwasm-testing/README.md

 (We currently use CertiCoq-Wasm's `debugging` branch and `CertiCoq Generate Wasm -debug` to get the constructor environment, and the constructors' ordinals, they're the same as with CertiCoq's C backend.)

+Note that a `package.json` may be required for JavaScript imports.

 ## Performance Evaluation
 ### Setup
 - wabt (apt install wabt)